Santarém, Pará

-The city was founded by Portuguese colonists in 1661 as New, it was discovered by Priest Felipe Bettendorff Santarém (after the city in Portugal).
+The city was founded by Portuguese colonists in 1661 as New, it was discovered by Priest João Filipe Bettendorff Santarém (after the city in Portugal).
 It is one of the oldest cities in the Brazilian Amazon.
 This is the seat of the Roman Catholic Diocese of Santarém.

 Because of the crystalline waters of the Tapajós River, Santarém has more than 100 km (62 mi) of natural beaches, such as those of the village of Alter do Chão, known as the "Caribbean in Brazil."
 The Guardian ranked this beach as the most beautiful in Brazil.
 Alter do Chão is also home to Sairé, one of the most important folklore festivals of the region, which is held annually in September.

 Some political activists have lobbied to create a new Brazilian state by dividing the enormous state of Pará into western and eastern regions.
 The new state to be established in the west would be called the Tapajós, with Santarém serving as the capital.